mo26-web/Induction-Motor-Faults-Detection-with-Stacking-Ensemble-Method-and-Deep-Learning/README.md

 The outputs from the base models used as input to the meta-model may be real value in the case of regression, and probability values, probability like values, or class labels in the case of classification.

- Markup : * Bullet list
+  * Bullet list
    * Nested bullet
         * Sub-nested bullet etc
     * Bullet list item 2

--OR-

- Markup : - Bullet list
-              - Nested bullet
-                  - Sub-nested bullet etc
-          - Bullet list item 2